SuhasSrinivasan/modkit/book/src/intro_pileup.md

 ```bash
 modkit pileup path/to/reads.bam output/path/pileup.bed --log-filepath pileup.log
 ```

+This command will produce a bedMethyl record for every position in the reference for which there is at least one base modification call (either modified or unmodified).
 This invocation may be slower than using `--modified-bases` with a reference.

 In both cases, a single file (described [below](#description-of-bedmethyl-output)) with base count summaries will be created.